jnaiman/is507_spring2021/syllabus.md

 An introduction to statistical and probabilistic models as they pertain to quantifying information, assessing information quality, and principled application of information to decision-making.
 The increasing prevalence of massive data sets and falling computational barriers have rendered statistical modeling an integral part of contemporary information management.
 With this in mind, this class prepares students to select and properly undertake commonly encountered modeling tasks.
 The course reviews relevant results from probability theory, emphasizing the merits and limitations of familiar probability distributions as vehicles for modeling information.
 Subsequent consideration includes parametric and non-parametric predictive models, as well as a discussion of extensions of these models for unsupervised learning.
 Throughout these discussions, the course focuses on model selection and gauging model quality.
 Applications of statistical and probabilistic models to tasks in information management (e.g. prediction, ranking, and data reduction) are emphasized.

 ## Learning Objectives
 Students will demonstrate an understanding of probability theory and statistical learning by building and evaluating models of a diverse range of data sets.
-By the end of the course students will have basic concepts of what constitutes a “good” statistical question, what one can feasibly learn and predict with data, and an overview of toolsets and methods to answer elementary statistical questions.
+By the end of the course students will have basic concepts of what constitutes a "good" statistical question, what one can feasibly learn and predict with data, and an overview of toolsets and methods to answer elementary statistical questions.
 In particular, each student will be able to:
  * Articulate the role of marginal, joint, and conditional probability in modeling processes involving information.
  * Select, parameterize, and compare probability distributions as vehicles for modeling information.
  * Specify, estimate and evaluate elementary parametric statistical models.